“Look, Ashley, I’m tired. If you’re not going to talk…”

 Clay, the adopted brother, was probably my favorite though, aside from Spencer, of course.
 He was just like Mr. C. They weren’t related by blood, but he exuded kindness, patience, and a quiet strength.
 All of them did, really.
 Well, except for Mrs. C. Don’t misunderstand, she was perfectly pleasant.
 It’s not like she was mean to me or anything, but she was more stand-offish… wary maybe?

 It was just a difference of where Mr. C handed out big, full hugs like they were Halloween-candy, she more or less just rigidly squeezed a shoulder when expected.

 I heard the door creak open and glanced over to see, sure enough, Glen’s ugly mug peering inside.
 The room was now washed in the gray light of the newly rising sun, and he flashed a toothless grin at me before holding a finger to his lips in a gesture to be quiet.
 I frowned, not sure what he was doing, that is until he flung the door open, and with a guttural yell of squeaky, prepubescent-boy glory, took a flying leap onto the bed.
 His weight and the buoyancy of the mattress sent a squawking Spencer into a flailing panic that then launched him over the side and onto the floor with a thud.

 Well, I’d tucked in on myself just in time to brace for impact, and I was laughing so hard that my already full bladder was screaming.

 And it only got better, for me anyway.

-Spencer was sitting up ram-rod straight, her hair was tangled on her head, her eyes were unfocused, and there was a spectacularly dumb expression on her face as her mind tried to slog, rather slowly I might add, through the events that had just taken place.
+Spencer was sitting up ram-rod straight, her hair was tangled on her head, her eyes were unfocused, and there was a spectacularly dumb expression on her face as her mind tried to slog, rather slowly, through the events that had just taken place.